ericoporto/ags-manual-wiki/Tumbleweed.md

 int Verbs.GlobalCondition(int parameter);
 ```

 Used to check for conditions that are used many times in the script.
-For example, it’s used to check, if the mouse cursor is in the inventory and the mode walk or pickup are selected.
+For example, it's used to check, if the mouse cursor is in the inventory and the mode walk or pickup are selected.
 Returns 1, if the condition is true and 0 otherwise.

 ---